 By covering a liquid spill as quickly as possible with foam, evaporation and hence the formation of a flammable gas cloud can be prevented.
-The released liquid must then be recovered and transferred to sealable tanks or drums.
-Any remaining quantities of Propylene Oxide should be absorbed into suitable materials such as sand and transported in closed drums to a suitable processing installation.
-The recommended method of disposal is incineration.
+The released liquid must then be recovered and transferred to

 5.3 Fire fighting

 Shut off any leak directly by using water spray or dry chemical powder.
 Dilute the leaked product with lots of water (factor 1:40) to prevent re-flash or ignition.